 It’s not quite as feature-rich as Adobe’s powerhouse, but it comes with an impressive stack of tools nevertheless—and while it can be bewildering for first-timers, it shouldn’t take you too long to learn the ropes.

 GIMP’s development history stretches back more than 20 years, and the more time you spend with the program the more it shows.
 From the wide selection of brushes available to the tweaks you can apply to the filters, there’s enough functionality here to take on almost any image editing task.
 You might also want to check out the recent GIMP fork Glimpse.

 If you find desktop software all a little bit 2010, then Pixlr is here to meet your browser-based editing needs.
 It looks and feels a lot like Photoshop, but it’s free and runs online from anywhere—you can load in an image from your computer, or point it directly to a URL elsewhere on the web.
 You can use the software for free, but a monthly fee gets you more features, filters, effects, and other resources.

-From the advanced color picker to the plethora of image adjustment options, there’s a lot to like about Pixlr E (and Pixlr X), and the fact that you can tweak many of the tool options adds to the appeal for advanced users.
+From the advanced color picker to the plethora of image adjustment options, there’s a lot to like about Pixlr E, Pixlr X, and Photosmash Studio, and the fact that you can tweak many of the tool options adds to the appeal for advanced users.
 Not just one of the best online image editors, but one of the best web-based applications period.